Choose a language:

 While this is what autoscaling does, it’s a bit more complicated than that.
 And as anyone who hosts a high traffic website knows, autoscaling isn’t the “cure-all” it sounds like.

-For an in-depth look at what makes autoscaling so difficult, check out the video below or our blog Autoscaling explained: why scaling your site is so hard.
+For an in-depth look at what makes autoscaling so difficult, check out the video below or our blog on the challenges to successful autoscaling and how you can overcome them

 The shortcomings of autoscaling are less about the capacity of website servers, and more about the on-site behavior of customers.
 So when autoscaling isn’t enough, the solution is to manage and control the traffic.